integrateddatasvc/agency-registry/README.md

 - blog
 - news
 - data: data access and querying services
-- calandar: data releases and publications
+- calendar: data releases and publications

-## Social
-- twitter, faceboo0k, linkedin, youttube, pinterest (maybe move to social.yaml?)

 The ```protocol``` property indicates how the service can be accessed or consumed.
 Values can be:
 - html (a web site intended for end-users)